ilvhrbdy/murmur/README.md

 Each function starts with `@` and operates on next response or option:

-- `@as <label name>` will create a label for the state item:
+- `@as <label name>` will create a label for the next state item:
 ```
 @as Oops
 - F**k off!
 ```

-- `@to <label name>` will lead this item to the specified label:
+- `@jump <label name>` will lead this item to the specified label:
 ```
 - ..?

-@to Oops
 > Do I look cute?
+    # as a child of an option this jump will be executed
+    # only if the option is selected
+    @jump Oops
 ```

 - `@import <module>` defines a `<module>` namespace and makes all labels from the `<module>.mur` file available for use, so you can jump in there with `@to <module>.<label>`.
 The import is **lazy** - it will not be loaded or parsed unless you jump to it:
 ```
-// function is standalon and doesn't require a dialogue item
 @import angry

 - ...!
-@to angry.start
 > Did I do something wrong?
+    @jump angry.start
 ```

 In the `angry.mur` file: